learning-zone/mongodb-basics/README.md

 ## Q. ***How can you achieve primary key - foreign key relationships in MongoDB?***

 The primary key-foreign key relationship can be achieved by embedding one document inside the another.
-As an example, a department document can have its employee document(s)
+As an example, a department document can have its employee document(s).

 <div align="right">
     <b><a href="#">↥ back to top</a></b>